Is Table Stakes.

 Joan of Arc, Vincent Van Gogh, and Jimi Hendrix on Success

 The need to be unique is a presumptuous, egotistical myth.
 But it is not a key to success.
 Instead, create an authentic identity that tells the world NOT why you’re different but who you are.
 Position yourself through the eyes of your potential audience and watch how they relate to you.
 If your tribe feels that who you are makes them better, thinner, smarter, richer, happier or whatever, they’ll pay – and pay big – to be around you.
 Who’s accomplished that?
-Lots of people you know, including Oprah Winfrey and .
+Lots of people you know, including and Ellen DeGeneres.
 You feel good watching them because they help you feel good about yourself.

 Skip to content